eljefe303030/Melius/README.md

 * Both the Shattered Space and Trackers Alliance quests have been delayed to start at more appropriate times.
 Settings for these are in the main game options.
 * [More NPCs Have Routines and Stores Have Schedules](https://www.nexusmods.com/starfield/mods/12140) Adds daily routines to 75 named NPCs, and 12 unnamed NPCs across major cities and settlements, who didn't already have schedules in vanilla.
 Many stores now have business hours, and employ robots to work the night shift.
 * [The Gang's All Here - Multiple Companions and Crew](https://www.nexusmods.com/starfield/mods/7469) Allows you to have multiple companions and crew follow you and a control terminal to rule them all.
 * [Ship Power Control Tweaks](https://www.nexusmods.com/starfield/mods/4820) Swap between multiple preconfigured power presets, or customize your own.
 Set a default power preset for your ship.
 Quickly select your ship's power systems.
 You will need to either enable the Stealth preset (`]}` key) before grav jumping or as soon as you arrive to avoid detection by enemies.
+Keys '1 to 6' select the different ship systems, '9` selects a combat preset, `0` balanced preset, `[{` escape preset, see the mod page for full details and how you can customise the presets and keys.

 # Recommended Settings
 **Gameplay Options**